Cream Sherry Bundt Cake

 I typically buy a 15.25-ounce yellow cake mix.

-I have in a pinch used a “butter” cake mix before and it’s worked out lovely.
+In a pinch, I have used a “butter” cake mix before, and it’s worked out lovely.

 Can I use a different flavor of instant pudding?

-Yes, but in my personal opinion, the vanilla blends best with the flavor of the cake mix and the cream sherry.
+Yes, but in my opinion, the vanilla blends best with the flavor of the cake mix and the cream sherry.

 Cream sherry bundt cake sliced on a platter